-Reference Recommendation Outcome (as of 1 st October 2020)- update to be given at the meeting on the 1 st April 2021.
-2.2.2 That the use of wild flowers in parks, open spaces and grass verges, in consultation with Ward Councillors and communities, be supported.
+Reference Recommendation Updated 13 th January 2022 2.2.2 That the use of wild flowers in parks, open spaces and grass verges, in consultation with Ward Councillors and communities, be supported.
 RESOLVED - That recommendation 2.2.2 to retain current wild flower schemes with additional steps taken to speed up progress by grass removal where required.
 Including to review the prospect of further schemes on a ward to ward basis in consultation with ward, town and parish councillors using lessons learnt.
-2.2.3 To note the petition requesting improvements to grass cutting in Cleethorpes had been addressed within the review of the grounds maintenance service RESOLVED - That with regard to recommendation 2.2.4; further work is required in the areas of weed control and an increased focus on the gateways to the borough.
-2.2.4 That the review of the grounds maintenance service be endorsed, subject to consideration of long term financial viability.
-RESOLVED - That with regard to recommendation 2.2.4; further work is required in the areas of weed control and an increased focus on the gateways to the borough 3.2.3 That all legal options and best practice be explored in order to pursue enforcement, particularly in respect of fly-tipping.
+2.2.3 To note the petition requesting improvements to grass cutting in Cleethorpes had been addressed within the review of the grounds maintenance service 2.2.4 That the review of the grounds maintenance service be endorsed, subject to consideration of long term financial viability.
+3.2.3 That all legal options and best practice be explored in order to pursue enforcement, particularly in respect of fly-tipping.
 RESOLVED - That recommendations 3.2.3 and 3.2.4 continue to be monitored subject to the findings and recommendations of the Enforcement Scrutiny Working Group.
 3.2.4 That there be improved co-ordination between all stakeholders, leading to more robust enforcement processes and higher profile action.
-RESOLVED - That recommendations 3.2.3 and 3.2.4 continue to be monitored subject to the findings and recommendations of the Enforcement Scrutiny Working Group

 4.2.1 That the positive feedback on the Skip It Campaign be noted, and the scheme be reviewed following evaluation of the pilot.
 RESOLVED - That support is given to continue Skip-It initiatives in partnership with LHP and community groups as far as financially sustainable without affecting core service offer.
 4.2.3 That the offer of support towards any future Skip It! events be noted, and that officers engage with Lincolnshire Housing Partnership when making future arrangements.

 5.2.1 That communications to the public and Members on guidance about service areas be reviewed and improved.
 RESOLVED - That the proposed format for communication to the public and members is agreed and steps taken to circulate this to all ward councillors, community groups and parish councils on a quarterly basis.
 5.2.3 That enhanced ward based information on street scene activity and enforcement to be provided to Elected Members on a quarterly basis.
 RESOLVED - That the proposed format for communication to the public and members is agreed and steps taken to circulate this to all ward councillors, community groups and parish councils on a quarterly basis.